getgrav/grav-learn/pages/09.troubleshooting/01.page-not-found/docs.md

 The default `.htaccess` that comes bundled with Grav works fine out-of-the-box in most cases.
 However, there are certain setups involving virtual hosts where the file system does not match the virtual hosting setup directly.
 In these cases you must configure the `RewriteBase` option in the `.htaccess` to point to the correct path.

-There is a short explanation of this in the `.htacces` file itself:
+There is a short explanation of this in the `.htaccess` file itself:

 ```
 ##